GET THE BEST MAGNESIUM

 These similarities make it very hard to differentiate typical stroke symptoms from just plain migraine symptoms.
 And knowing the difference could save your life!

-For example, mine start mostly in my eyes.
-It is not sudden; it is slow and painful!
+For example, my warning signals an attack is on its way mostly starts in with pain behind my eyes or neck.
+It is not sudden; it is slow and grows into painful!
 Migraine stroke symptoms are typically very sudden.

 "A stroke is a sudden disruption in blood flow to the brain caused by a blockage or bleeding of a blood vessel.
 Areas of the brain that are affected by the blockage or bleeding can become damaged within minutes."
 [1]